oureostool/httpcallback/README.md

 ```

 # Test Net
 All of this can test in [Jungle Testnet](http://jungle.cryptolions.io) and [CryptoKylin Testnet](https://www.cryptokylin.io/).
-For developing convenient we list the testnet API endpoints here.
+For developing convenient we list some testnet API endpoints here.

 ### Jungle API endpoints
 * https://jungle.eosio.cr:443